jacksonllee/pylangacq/README.rst

 Consulting
 ----------

-If you team would like professional assistance in using PyLangAcq, technical consulting and training services are available.
+If your team would like professional assistance in using PyLangAcq, technical consulting and training services are available.
-Please email `Jackson Lee <https://jacksonllee.com>`_.
+Please email `Jackson L. Lee <https://jacksonllee.com>`_.

 How to Cite
 -----------